pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ```
 There are a few things to note here: We import [RxJs](https://github.com/Reactive-Extensions/RxJS), whic whill let us use observables later on in the application.
 We are including <code>HTTP_PROVIDERS</code> form the Angular 2 http library so in order to construct HTTP requests to Reddit's API.

-The last thing we import is the root component, <code>AppComponent</code>, that we haven't created yet.
+The last thing we import is the root component, <code>AppComponent</code>, that we will create in the next step.
 Every web application has its <code>index.html</code>.
 Let's add ours:

 ```html